 This is a strict definition of disability.”
 Because the SSA assumes that working families have access to other resources during periods of partial disability (such as workers’ compensation insurance), they only pay SSDI benefits for total disability.

 The SSA uses the Listing of Impairments to decide which conditions automatically qualify an individual as disabled.
 If the condition an individual suffers from is not listed, they are not disqualified from the process.
 According to the SSA website, “the absence of a listing-level impairment… merely requires the adjudicator to move on to the next step of the process and apply other rules in order to resolve the issue of disability.”

-At Simmons and Fletcher, P.C., we handle personal injury cases that sometimes result in clients needing to file for SSDI benefits.
+Personal injury claims and Social Security Disability Claims often overlap.
+At Simmons and Fletcher, P.C., Injury & Accident Lawyers, we handle personal injury cases that sometimes result in clients needing to file for SSDI benefits.
 Finding good representation in these matters is critical.
-If you need assistance locating a Social Security disability attorney that is knowledgeable in SSDI claims and also exhibits a strong moral character, call us at (713) 932-0777.
-We’re always happy to help you find a SSD attorney as we handle your personal injury case.
+If you need assistance locating a Social Security disability denial attorney that is knowledgeable in SSDI claims and also exhibits a strong moral character, call us at (713) 932-0777.
+We’re always happy to connect you with an SSD denial attorney and handle your personal injury case.